|

 to be tended by the municipal authorities or local residents

-whose goats keep the vegetation under control.
+whose goats kept the vegetation under control.
 This compares

 favourably with the old Catholic cemetery, which is not maintained